storyblok/storyblok-react/README.md

 ### 2. Fetch Content and Render Components

-The `getStoryblokApi` function can be used to fetch the data from the Storyblok API.
+The `getStoryblokApi` function, is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client) can be used to fetch the data from the Storyblok API.
 This is imported from `@storyblok/react/rsc`.
 Go to the route you want to fetch data from and use it as follows:

 ```js